 Paper Clips accomplishes two important things.
 First, it grandly achieves the obvious goal of sharing an inspiring story reminding us never to forget the lessons learned from one of history’s greatest tragedies.
 Second, it illustrates media’s best possibilities as a tool to positively motivate its audience.
 After fourteen years of reviewing movies for families, Paper Clips is the first film to receive an A+ grade from Parent Previews.Theatrical release September 7, 2004.
 Updated June 30, 2009

 Rating & Content Info

-Paper Clips is rated G
+Why is Paper Clips rated G?
+Paper Clips is rated G by the MPAA

 Obviously this film discusses the Holocaust and shows a few moments of historical footage.
 We highly recommend parental or teacher guidance while viewing, but the subject is treated in a way that should allow all ages to view this movie.